-- The date, name and signatures of the affected person or group; whether they wish their identities to remain confidential and if so why; and the name of any representatives assisting the affected person or group, with a signed letter providing proof of authority to provide the representation. - A brief description of the project and, if possible, the policies and/or procedures that have been violated. - An explanation of the harm, or expected harm, resulting from the AfDB project. - An outline of the change you would like to see as a result of the CRMU process. - A description of the steps already taken to resolve the problem with AfDB staff and why any responses have been inadequate. - Supporting materials, such as correspondence with Bank staff, notes of meetings, maps or diagrams of the area, or a description of why those materials are not available.
+- The date, name and signatures of the affected people; whether they wish their identities to remain confidential and if so why; and the name of any representatives assisting the affected people, with a signed letter confirming their authority to represent them. - A brief description of the project and, if possible, the policies and/or procedures that have been violated. - An explanation of the harm, or expected harm, resulting from the AfDB project. - An outline of the change you would like to see as a result of the CRMU process. - A description of any communication with Bank staff regarding the issue(s) raised in the complaint. - Supporting materials, such as correspondence with Bank staff and a description of the location of the affected area.